cernopendata/cms-opendata-guide/docs/analysis/selection/objects/muons.md

 ~~~

+A full description of the reco::Muon class can be found in Muon.h.
 The MuonAnalyzer tool is an EDAnalyzer.
 The "analyzeMuons" function of an EDAnalyzer is performed once per event.
 Muons can be accessed like this:

 ~~~ c++